Archie Boyd Teater: Artworks

-Teater was an enormously prolific painter.
-A canvas a day was standard, and often he would do two or more.
-Patricia Teater once remarked that her husband had done 10,000 paintings, but this seems implausibly large.
-Teater himself said when he was in his early '70s that in two years he would have painted more than any artist in history.
-Either way, his output was prodigious, and his lifetime output of paintings is well in excess of 4000.
+Teater was an enormously prolific painter and his lifetime output of paintings is estimated to be around 4,000 paintings, many in private collections.
 His subject matter was broad and included portraits, still lifes, nudes, animals, landscapes, coasts and seashores, cowboy and mining towns, city street scenes, barrooms and dance halls, mining and logging camps, range life, humor, fantasy and autobiography, natural, social and military history, and social commentary.